nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/AboutUs.md

 About Us
 ============

-compal - A CLI (Command Line Interface) scheduling application that targets students who prefer to use a desktop application for managing their schedule easily with reminders!
+**COMPal** - A CLI (Command Line Interface) scheduling application that targets students who prefer to use a desktop application for managing their schedule easily with reminders!
 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

 Project Team